vishalpadhariya/autoaltify/README.md

 Enable automatic ALT text generation when new images are uploaded to your media library.

 #### Generation Mode
-Choose how AltPilot builds ALT text:
+Choose how AutoAltify builds ALT text:
 - **Title Only** - Uses just the image title
 - **Title + Site Name** - Appends your blog name to the title
 - **Clean Filename** - Extracts readable text from filenames, removing common noise words (v1, v2, final, copy, etc.)

 #### Allowed Image Types
-Select which image formats AltPilot will process:
+Select which image formats AutoAltify will process:
 - JPG/JPEG
 - PNG
 - GIF